Chart Color Schemes

 An assessment of population growth drivers in Woy Woy reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of Woy Woy statistical area (Lv2) is around 11,308.
-This reflects an increase of 236 people since the 2021 Census, which reported a population of 11,072.
-The change was inferred from AreaSearch's resident population estimate of 11,280 following examination of ABS' latest ERP data release (June 2024), along with an additional 63 validated new addresses since the Census date.
-This level of population equates to a density ratio of 707 persons per square kilometer.
-Since the Census, Woy Woy's growth of 2.1% positions it within 1.0 percentage points of its SA3 area (3.1%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration during recent periods.
+The population of Woy Woy is estimated at around 11,331 as of February 2026.
+This figure reflects an increase of 259 people since the 2021 Census, which reported a population of 11,072.
+The change is inferred from AreaSearch's estimate of the resident population being 11,280 in June 2024, along with 76 validated new addresses since the Census date.
+This results in a density ratio of 709 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Woy Woy's population growth of 2.3% since the census positions it within 0.9 percentage points of the SA3 area (3.2%).
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with the area expected to expand by 354 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+These projections anticipate lower quartile growth nationally for statistical areas, with the suburb expected to expand by 347 persons to 2041, reflecting an increase of 2.6% over the 17 years.

 Frequently Asked Questions - Population